Hyunk3l/hyunk3l.github.io/_posts/2018-03-10-how-to-dockerize-your-php-monolith-part-two-nginx.markdown

 ---

 First post of 2018 and the second part of "How to dockerize your old PHP monolith".
 Finally I decided to break down the post in more than two entries.
-So in this post we are going to see how to dockerize Nginx and PHP.
+So in this post we are going to see how to dockerize Nginx.
 *Remember:* this post does not pretend to be your definitive guide to how to dockerize your old PHP monolith, it’s just my own experience I'm sharing, hoping to do life easier for someone else.

 ## Overview
-We are going to create a basic dockerized version of your monolith, using Docker and Docker Compose.
+We are going to create a basic dockerized version of your monolith, using Docker and [Docker Compose](https://docs.docker.com/compose/overview/).
-Normally

 ## Dockerize